The Beach Boys: Spirituality

 The band members often reflected on the spiritual nature of their music (and music in general), particularly for the recording of Pet Sounds and Smile.
 Even though the Wilsons did not grow up in a particularly religious household, Carl was described as "the most truly religious person I know" by Brian, and Carl was forthcoming about the group's spiritual beliefs stating: "We believe in God as a kind of universal consciousness.
 God is love.
 God is you.
 God is me.
 God is everything right here in this room.
 It's a spiritual concept which inspires a great deal of our music."
 Carl told Rave magazine in 1967 that the group's influences are of a "religious nature", but not any religion in specific, only "an idea based upon that of Universal Consciousness. ...
 The spiritual concept of happiness and doing good to others is extremely important to the lyric of our songs, and the religious element of some of the better church music is also contained within some of our new work."

-Brian is quoted during the Smile era: "I'm very religious.
-Not in the sense of churches, going to church; but like the essence of all religion."
 During the recording of Pet Sounds, Brian held prayer meetings, later reflecting that "God was with us the whole time we were doing this record ...
 I could feel that feeling in my brain."
 In 1966, he explained that he wanted to move into a white spiritual sound, and predicted that the rest of the music industry would follow suit.
 In 2011, Brian maintained the spirituality was important to his music, and that he did not follow any particular religion.

 Carl said that Smile was chosen as an album title because of its connection to the group's spiritual beliefs.
 Brian referred to Smile as his "teenage symphony to God", composing a hymn, "Our Prayer", as the album's opening spiritual invocation.
 Experimentation with psychotropic substances also proved pivotal to the group's development as artists.
 He spoke of his LSD trips as a "religious experience", and during a session for "Our Prayer", Brian can be heard asking the other Beach Boys: "Do you guys feel any acid yet?".
 In 1968, the group's interest in transcendental meditation led them to record the original song, "Transcendental Meditation".